G-Research/charts/README.md

 ### Apache Storm

 Apache Storm is a free and open source distributed realtime computation system.
 Storm makes it easy to reliably process unbounded streams of data, doing for realtime processing what Hadoop did for batch processing.

+### Armada

+Armada is an application to achieve high throughput of run-to-completion jobs on multiple Kubernetes clusters.
+It stores queues for users/projects with pod specifications and creates these pods once there is available resource in one of the connected Kubernetes clusters.

+### LibreNMS

+LibreNMS is an autodiscovering PHP/MySQL/SNMP based network monitoring which includes support for a wide range of network hardware and operating systems including Cisco, Linux, FreeBSD, Juniper, Brocade, Foundry, HP and many more.